someengineering/resoto.com/blog/cloud-resource-tagging-with-resoto/index.md

 Because Resoto has a complete view over your entire cloud asset inventory **and** because Resoto is service-agnostic the tag handling even of millions of resources is no longer a fight against windmills but becomes a treat instead! ✨

-Resoto is [open source](https://github.com/someengineering/resoto/blob/main/LICENSE) and free to use, and currently supports [<abbr title="Amazon Web Services">AWS</abbr>](/docs/how-to-guides/data-sources/collect-aws-resource-data), [<abbr title="Google Cloud Platform">GCP</abbr>](/docs/how-to-guides/data-sources/collect-google-cloud-resource-data), and [DigitalOcean](/docs/how-to-guides/data-sources/collect-digitalocean-resource-data).
+Resoto is [open source](https://github.com/someengineering/resoto/blob/main/LICENSE) and free to use, and currently supports [<abbr title="Amazon Web Services">AWS</abbr>](/docs/how-to-guides/data-sources/collect-aws-resource-data), [Google Cloud](/docs/how-to-guides/data-sources/collect-google-cloud-resource-data), and [DigitalOcean](/docs/how-to-guides/data-sources/collect-digitalocean-resource-data).
 [Install Resoto](/docs/getting-started/install-resoto) today!

 ## Further Reading